 Since piquing my curiosity with the Amiga 2000 Video Toaster a little while back, I did more research and decided that I wanted to build an Amiga 4000 Video Toaster/Flyer rig.
 Why?
 See this site’s tagline above.
 Okay, more reasons why to follow.
 Read on…

-The first model was the A500 introduced in 1985, and the last model was the A4000T (pictured here) in 1994, just before Commodore closed it’s doors.
+The first model carrying the Amiga badge was the A500 introduced in 1985, and the last model was the A4000T (pictured here) in 1994, just before Commodore closed it’s doors.
 The A4000T was the tower version of the smaller, desktop-sized A4000.
 Amigas were popular machines to use with Newtek’s Video Toaster expansion card and software that together turned the Amiga into a sophisticated video effects machine.
 Then Newtek introduced the Flyer expansion card that enabled the Amiga to capture and store video on the hard drive, creating one of the first desktop non-linear video editing machines and ushering in the desktop video production revolution.

 This entire system was way ahead of its time.
 In fact, if you watched the Terminator 2 movie, and/or the Babylon 5 and Seaquest DSV television shows, then you saw digital effects that were rendered on the early Amiga Toaster systems.